What are my Rights After Being Injured in a Motor Vehicle Accident?

 - If you have been denied any of the benefits that you claimed, you will then have to seek further assistance from a lawyer.
 You will have to file an Application for Mediation within 2 years from the date of the denial.

 Assuming you are not at fault for the accident, motor vehicle accident victims have the option to sue for any pain, suffering, and loss of enjoyment of life.
 However, in order to receive compensation, the victim must have sustained a permanent serious impairment of an important physical, mental, or psychological function or a permanent serious disfigurement.
 The lawyers at Preszler Injury Lawyers can determine whether you have an injury that will be considered a permanent serious impairment etc.

 If the accident left you seriously injured and/or disabled, you can sue for your past and future loss of income.
 In addition, you may have to hire someone to take care of your home until you recover.
 In this case, you can claim reimbursement for these costs.
 If you require medical treatment that is not covered under OHIP, you can also claim reimbursement for these expenses.
 Other claims include but are not limited to suing for damages if a family member dies in a motor vehicle accident or obtaining reimbursement if a caregiver is required to take care of a victim who suffers serious or catastrophic injuries.

-What Preszler can do for you: If you’ve been injured in a motor vehicle accident, there are many steps that need to be taken in order to have a successful result.
-The earlier we get involved, the more protection you will have.
-Our lawyers can either come to you or you can set up a meeting at our offices.
-We will ensure that your accident benefits claim is properly submitted to the insurer and if applicable, we will start the lawsuit within the prescribed time limit.
+If you have been injured in a motor vehicle accident, there are many steps that need to be taken in order to have a successful result.
+The earlier you are able to involve the support of a lawyer, the better informed you may be in your legal rights.
+Our lawyers would be happy to discuss the specifics of your case, and see how we might be of service to you.
+We may be able to ensure that your accident benefits claim is properly submitted to the insurer, and, if applicable, we may be able to start a lawsuit on your behalf.